merantix-momentum/scaffold-core/docs/usage/subpackages/catalog.rst

-IterStream
+Data Catalog
 ==========

-Scaffold provides an API for organising datasets within your datascience project.
+Scaffold provides an API for organizing datasets within your data science project.
 The functionality is provided through the :py:class:`Catalog` and :py:class:`Dataset` classes.

 Simple Catalog Example